Report 2: Student Characteristics and Outcomes

 Recovery Campus: Students’ Characteristics and Outcomes 2015-22

-This is the second of related short reports that describe how recovery schools are an evidence-based approach to supporting young people in graduating from high school and building a substance-free lifestyle.
-Recovery schools’ primary goal is to educate students working a recovery program in a sober environment.
-Staff members typically include substance use counselors, teachers and mental health professionals. i – source
+This is the second of three related short reports that describe how recovery schools are an evidence-based approach to supporting young people in graduating from high school and building a substance-free lifestyle.
+Recovery schools’ primary goal is to provide a safe and sober environment where young people in recovery pursue their academic and career goals.
+Staff members typically include substance use counselors, teachers and mental health professionals. i – source Together, the three briefs show the value of recovery high schools for youth in recovery from substance use and co-occurring mental health disorders.

-In studies of youth who are in treatment for substance use, students attending recovery schools had substantially higher rates of graduation and sobriety than those attending other high schools.
+Students in recovery from substance use disorder who attended recovery high schools had substantially higher rates of graduation and sobriety than those attending other high schools.

 Who Attended the Seattle Interagency Recovery Campus?